Affair at Little Egg Harbor

 The Affair at Little Egg Harbor took place on October 15, 1778, in South Jersey during the American Revolutionary War.
-American Loyalists killed 45 Patriot men, bayonetting them as they slept.
-The massacre took place about one week after the Battle of Chestnut Neck, a British raid aimed at suppressing privateers who used the area as a base to harass and seize British ships and their cargoes.
+American Loyalists commanded by Patrick Ferguson surprised an outpost of Patriot Kazimierz Pułaski‘s Legion at night, killing 45 and capturing five.
+The raid took place about one week after the Battle of Chestnut Neck, a British raid aimed at suppressing privateers who used the area as a base to harass and seize British ships and their cargoes.

 Background

 British Army officer Captain Patrick Ferguson led a raid on Chestnut Neck, on the Mullica River, to retrieve supplies taken by privateers and try to stop their use of the town as a base for the distribution of their prizes and shipment of captured goods to General Washington at Valley Forge.

 Kazimierz Pułaski and his newly raised forces were ordered to oppose his actions.
 Pulaski's Legion, along with three companies of light infantry, three troops of light horse, and one artillery detachment, arrived the day after Ferguson departed Chestnut Neck.
 But their arrival did stop Ferguson from raiding the iron works at Batsto.
 The plan was to attack Batsto, but the river proved too shallow and time ran out, Batsto remained untouched.

 and stemmed their attacks on privateers at The Forks of the Mullica River.
 For a week the two forces were at a standoff.